sikopet/blog/posts/linux-big-picture.md

 * keep state info about subdivisions
 * make sure processes use only their subdivisions

+Memory mngt.
+* it is a complex task for the kernel - modern CPUs come with a help => memory management unit (MMU) using the virtual memory
+* MMU interfaces processes' access to physical memory via memory address map
+* kernel must still maintain the memory address map
+* *page table* - name for the implementation of a memory address map

 Process mngt.
 * which processes are allowed to use CPU
 * *multitasking* - the appearance (they don't run at exactly the same time) of multiple processes running at the same time